-For those intending to pursue academic careers, the Placement Officers, Dr Scott Scullion and Dr Josephine Quinn, organise a meeting in which advice will be given about the necessity for adequate preparation of a CV, presentation skills and interview technique.
+For those intending to pursue academic careers, the Placement Officers, Dr Emma Greensmith and Dr Monica Hellström, organise a meeting in which advice will be given about the adequate preparation of a CV, presentation skills and interview technique.
 This will normally take place in Michaelmas Term and details will be announced on the email circulation lists.
 The Placement Officers are happy to answer questions at any time.